Gabriel Deville

-Gabriel Deville (8 March 1854 – 28 February 1940) was a French socialist theoretician, politician and diplomat.
+Gabriel Pierre Deville (8 March 1854 – 28 February 1940) was a French socialist theoretician, politician and diplomat.

 He was a follower of the Guesdist movement in the 1880s, and did much to raise awareness of Karl Marx's theories of the weaknesses of capitalism through his books and articles.

 Later, without abandoning his beliefs, he became more pragmatic and was twice a deputy in the National Assembly.

 After leaving office he accepted various diplomatic positions.

 Early years

 Gabriel Deville was born on 8 March 1854 in Tarbes, Hautes-Pyrénées.

 His family had a strong republican tradition.

 His grandfather was Jean-Marie-Joseph Deville(fr), Representative of the People from 1848 to 1851 during the French Second Republic.

 His uncle was Amédée Deville, vice-president of the Anatomical Society of Paris, who was proscribed after the coup d'état of 2 December 1851.

 Gabriel Deville attended secondary school in Tarbes, then studied in the faculties of law in Toulouse and Paris, where he obtained his license as a lawyer.

 Deville joined a Marxist section of the International Workingmen's Association in Toulouse as a 17-year-old student.

 Deville studied the works of Karl Marx, including the translation of Le Capital by Joseph Roy.

 Deville moved to Paris to complete his law degree in 1872, and joined the Latin Quarter radicals.

 He became one of the leaders of the discussions.